-It is proposed that a long-term sustainability relationship plan is developed that outlines the vision, strategies and all protocols and schedules required to maintain the relationship over the next 5-10 years.
-The outcomes of the plan would be measured, monitored and reported upon to show whether the sister city relationship is bringing the benefits that it was set up to achieve.
+It is proposed that a long-term sustainability relationship plan will be developed, that outlines the vision, strategies, protocols, schedules and resourcing required for maintaining the sistercity relationship over the next 5-10 years.
+The plan will form the basis for listing resourcing requirements for consideration in both the 2004-5 mid year budget review process and also the 2005-6 budget process to ensure the relationship is supported over the life of the plan.
+The outcomes of the plan will be measured, monitored and reported upon to show whether the sister city relationship is bringing the benefits that it was set up to achieve.

 The City of Joondalup will also need to develop a relationship plan for its stakeholders who have supported the relationships to great extent to date.
-The relationship plan should be developed in conjunction with all stakeholders and will clearly set out agreed mechanisms for maintaining the enthusiasm and support of all the City stakeholders.
+The relationship plan will be developed in conjunction with all stakeholders and will clearly set out agreed mechanisms for maintaining the enthusiasm and support of all the City stakeholders for this relationship.

-The Jinan Sister City relationship can bring many benefits for the growth and development of Joondalup, but it is not without issues which have to constantly be managed these include:
+The Jinan Sister City relationship can bring many benefits for the growth and development of Joondalup, but it is not without issues, which have to constantly be managed, these include:

-Results from the relationship will likely only be seen in the long term.
-This point needs to be clearly understood, communicated and supported by the City, it stakeholders and community;

-Flexibility in arrangements and costings will be required given the significant differential in pricing structure between the two countries;

-Bridging cross-cultural understandings and differences without issue will need to developed and communicated and the organisation skilled to manage this aspect;

-Maintaining Joondalup as the 'gateway' for demand from the City of Jinan

-Level of continued commitment by the City and its stakeholders in ensuring how the relationship will be managed and monitored and who will take responsibility from within the City for maintaining the enthusiasm of stakeholders and the Community.

-The City officers need to undertake further research and investigations in order to address the issues and this will be the subject of future report to Council.
+- Results from the relationship will likely only be seen in the long term.
+This point needs to be clearly understood, communicated and supported by the City, it stakeholders and community; - Flexibility in arrangements and costings will be required given the significant differential in pricing structure between the two countries; - Bridging cross-cultural understandings and differences without issue will need to developed and communicated and the organisation skilled to manage this aspect; - Maintaining Joondalup as the 'gateway' for demand from the City of Jinan - Level of continued commitment by the City and its stakeholders in ensuring how the relationship will be managed and monitored and who will take responsibility from within the City for maintaining the enthusiasm of stakeholders and the Community. - The City officers need to undertake further research and investigations in order to address the issues and this will be the subject of future report to Council.

-- 1 NOTE the status of the Jinan Sister City relationship; - NOTE that negotiations are occurring to pursue agreements between the two Cities that will provide mutual benefits and request that a further report outlining progress of negotiations toward the establishment of local government training and exchange program between City of Jinan and City of Joondalup officers is presented to Council early in 2005; - NOTE that a long-term plan for managing the relationship is being developed and will be brought before Council in early 2005; - 4 NOTE the City of Joondalup is a member of the Australian Sister City Association; - 5 THANK all the staff and Joondalup delegates for their support to the Jinan delegation visit.
+- 1 NOTE the status of the Jinan Sister City relationship; - NOTE that negotiations are occurring to pursue agreements between the two Cities that will provide mutual benefits and request that a further report outlining progress of negotiations toward the establishment of local government training and exchange program between City of Jinan and City of Joondalup officers is presented to Council early in 2005; - NOTE that a long-term plan for managing the relationship is being developed and will be brought before Council in early 2005;

+- 4 LIST for consideration the resource implications for the development of the relationship with Jinan in the 2004-05 mid year budget review and also during the 2005-06 budget process; - 5 NOTE the City of Joondalup is a member of the Australian Sister City Association; - 6 THANK all the staff and Joondalup delegates for their support to the Jinan delegation visit.

-ITEM 7 CORPORATE REPORTING SYSTEM - [20560] [77514]
+CJ307 - 12/04 CORPORATE REPORTING SYSTEM - [20560] [77514]